 - Sergey Gribov, Partner at Flint Capital

-Wilson, Smallwood, and Chandra also all served as research advisors for our AI in Banking Vendor Landscape and Capability Map report.
+Wilson, Smallwood, and Chandra also all served as research advisors for our AI in Banking Vendor Scorecard and Capability Map report.

 We’ll begin our analysis of the future of banking with how banks should go about their all-important AI strategies, those that will steer how they invest in and deploy artificial intelligence to stay competitive.